mxgoai/mxgo-core/docusaurus-site/docs/why-use-mxtoai.md

 - Forward lengthy community emails to summarize@mxtoai.com
 - Get key dates, rule changes, and action items

+**"I'm planning a trip and need an itinerary"**
+- Forward your destination and dates to ask@mxtoai.com with "Create a 3-day itinerary for a trip to Paris focusing on art and food"
+- Get a detailed plan with suggestions for attractions, restaurants, and activities

 ## 🎓 Education & Learning

 **"I want to stay informed but don't have time to read everything"**